 Your friend has committed offence under section 138 NI Act

 The dishonour of a cheque is considered an offence only when it is issued in discharge of debt or liability.
 In this case, your friend cannot deny that he was indebted at the time of issuing the cheque to you.
 Therefore, he issued the cheque to discharge his debt.

-In P. Venugopal vs Madan P. Sarathi, (2009) 1 SCC; the Supreme Court held that if the cheque is issued partly in the discharge of liability or debt, then it does not call a security cheque.
-Its dishonour shall constitute an offence under section 138 of the NI Act.
+As per the Supreme Court in the case of P. Venugopal vs Madan P. Sarathi, (2009) 1 SCC, if a cheque is issued partly in discharge of liability or debt, then it is not considered a security cheque.
+If such a cheque is dishonoured, it shall constitute an offence under section 138 of the NI Act.